ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 2. The `Scheduler` reads from the `Metadata Database` to check the status of each tasks and decide what needs done.

 3. The `Executor` works with the `Scheduler` to determine what resources will complete those tasks as they're queued.

-One such `Executor` is `CeleryExecutor` which is built for horizontal scaling, or distributed computing.
+In other words, it runs tasks taht the `Scheduler` determines are ready to run.
+The SequentialExecutor is the default.
+This can only run one task at a time, and is not meant for production.
+It's really just for testing simple DAGs.
+However, it's the only one that is currently compatible with SQLite.
+We're using PostgreSQL, and we want to run more complex DAGs, wo we're going with `CeleryExecutor` which is built for horizontal scaling, or distributed computing.
 This works with pools of independent `workders` across which it can delegate tasks.

+### Additional Terminology

+* `Operators` - Each task implements an **operator**.
+These are what actually execute scripts, commands, and so on.
+These include `PythonOperator`, `BashOperator` and `PostgresOperator`.
+These are assigned to each task/node in a DAG.

 ### Running Airflow with Docker